-2. A third party audit of the food service needs to be carried out Action A third party audit of the food service will be carried out by a contractor by 2006.
-An audit of RDC food EHOs needs to be carried out in accordance with 5.0 of this plan Action.
-An audit of RDCs food EHOs will be carried out during 2005/06
+2. A third party audit of the food service needs to be carried out.
+Action: A contractor has been engaged to carry out a third party audit of the food service in December 2006.
+An audit of RDC food EHOs needs to be carried out in accordance with 5.0 of this plan.
+Action: An audit of Rochford's food EHOs will be carried out during 2006/07.